College Basketball on CBS Sports: 2000s

 In 1999, CBS began broadcasting its coverage of the Final Four in high-definition television.
 From 2000 to 2004, only one first- or second-round site and one regional site were designated as sites for the high definition broadcasts.
 In 2005, all regional games were broadcast in HD, and four first- and second-round sites were designated for HD coverage.
 Local stations broadcasting in both digital television and analog television had the option of airing separate games on their high definition and standard-definition television channels, to take advantage of the available HD coverage.

 2000 marked the return of Dick Enberg to NCAA tournament play-by-play after 19 years.
-Enberg was paired with James Worthy in 2000, Bill Walton in 2001, Matt Goukas from 2002 to 2004, Kareem Abdul-Jabbar along with Goukas in 2004, and Jay Bilas beginning in 2005.
-Saturday's second round coverage started an hour later at 1:00 p.m., and Saturday's regional final coverage also started an hour later to 4:30 p.m.
+Enberg was paired with James Worthy in 2000, Bill Walton in 2001, Matt Goukas from 2002 to 2004, Kareem Abdul-Jabbar along with Goukas in 2003, and Jay Bilas beginning in 2005.
+Saturday's second round coverage started an hour later at 1:00 p.m., and Saturday's regional final coverage also shifted an hour later to 4:30 p.m.
 ET.

 In 2001, CBS assigned the team of Jim Nantz and Billy Packer to a Thursday/Saturday tournament regional for the first time ever.
 Also in 2001, the NCAA expanded the tournament to 65 teams and created a Tuesday night "play-in" game on TNN (which was called by Tim Brando and Rick Pitino from Dayton).
 2002 had CBS broadcast the Final Four beginning at 6:00 p.m. for the first time.
 By this time however, the "play-in" game moved to ESPN (this time called by Mike Tirico and Len Elmore).

 On March 20 and 21, 2003, CBS provided Iraq War coverage during the afternoon sessions.
 As a result, ESPN carried the tournament games using CBS announcers.
 This also led CBS to expand to a quadruple header for its Sunday game broadcasts on March 23.
 Also, the evening first round and regional semifinal coverage began airing 30 minutes earlier, at the network's current timeslot at 7:00 p.m.
 That same year, CBS struck a deal with Yahoo! to offer live streaming of the first three rounds of the tournament through its Yahoo!
 Platinum service, for $16.95 a month.

 For 2004, CBS assigned Jim Nantz and Billy Packer to a Thursday through Saturday regional for the third time in four years.
 This was also the only year that Nantz and Packer worked Thursday through Saturday tournament games on each of the first two weekends.
 That year, CBS sold access to March Madness On Demand for US$9.95, which provided games not otherwise shown on broadcast television.
 The service was available for free to AOL subscribers.
 In 2005, the service charged US$19.95 for a subscription, but offered enhanced coverage of pregame and postgame interviews and press conference.